wenzhixin/bootstrap-table/docs/_i18n/en/getting-started/usage.md

 </table>
 ```

-We can also use remote url data by setting `data-url="data1.json"` on a normal table.
+We can also use remote URL data by setting `data-url="data1.json"` on a normal table.

 ```html
 <table data-toggle="table" data-url="data1.json">